boniface/open-payments-java/docs/CI_CD_SETUP.md

 ## Overview

-The project uses GitHub Actions for continuous integration, quality checks, and automated releases to Maven Central.
+The project uses GitHub Actions for continuous integration, quality checks, and automated releases to Maven Central via the **Central Portal**.

 ## Workflows